On classification of continuous first order theories: Introduction

-This paper is organized as follows: In Section 2 we give notation and preliminaries.
-In Section 3 we study $SOP$ for continuous logic and give characterizations of $SOP$ which are new (even for classical logic).
-In Section~4 we study $NIP$ for continuous logic and give characterization of $NIP$ in the terms of function spaces and definability of coheirs.
-In Section~5 we argue why there is no Shelah's theorem for continuous logic, why there are pathological Banach spaces (i.e. not containing infinite-dimesional reflexive subspace or $\ell_1$ or $c_0$) and what the relationship between these Banach spaces and the failure of Shelah's theorem for continuous logic is.
-Finally, we give new classes of (continuous) theories using function spaces.
+This paper is organized as follows: In Section~2, we present the notation and preliminaries.
+Section~3 focuses on the study of $SOP$ in continuous logic and provides characterizations of $SOP$, some of which are novel even for classical logic.
+Section~4 examines $NIP$ in continuous logic, offering a characterization of $NIP$ in terms of function spaces and the definability of coheirs.
+In Section~5, we discuss why Shelah's theorem does not extend to continuous logic, the existence of pathological Banach spaces (i.e., spaces that do not contain infinite-dimensional reflexive subspaces, $\ell_1$, or $c_0$), and the relationship between these Banach spaces and the failure of Shelah's theorem for continuous logic.
+Finally, we introduce new classes of (continuous) theories based on function spaces.

-\section{Notation and preliminaries}
+\section{Notation and Preliminaries}

-We work in continuous first order logic \cite{BBHU, BU}, and assume that the reader is familiar with this logic.
-As continuous logic is an extension of the classical ($\{0,1\}$-valued) logic; thus our results hold in the latter case.
-Our model theory notation is standard, and a text such as \cite{BBHU} will be sufficient background for the model theory part of the paper.
-For the function theory part, read this paper with \cite{HOR} and \cite{K-Baire} in your hand.
-Although, we provide some necessary functional analysis background.
+We work within the framework of continuous first-order logic \cite{BBHU, BU}, assuming that the reader is familiar with its concepts.
+Continuous logic is an extension of classical ($\{0,1\}$-valued) logic; therefore, our results also apply to the classical case.
+Our model theory notation is standard, and a reference such as \cite{BBHU} provides sufficient background for the model-theoretic aspects of this paper.